abu14/Twitter-Sentiment-Analysis-Prediction/README.md

 The project consists of two main architectures, each containing specific pipelines for different purposes:

 - #### Training Pipeline Architecture
-For training the model and consists of four components.
-The components are orchestrated using Airflow:
+For training the model and consists of these components:
 1. Data Ingestion: Download the datasets from kaggle.
 2. Preprocessing: Apply preprocessing techiniques to the datasets.
 3. Data Exploration: Analyzing the various characterstics of the dataset.